At this point, we will then categorize our diarrhea.

 from your tissue or from the ECF and coming into the intestinal lumen.

-It?s going to be a lower amounts of volume and here you have osmolar gap
+It´s going to be a large amounts of volume and here you have

 Welcome to an osmotic diarrhea lactose intolerance.